 A solid merchandising plan for your retail store is a must-have, but it needs to go beyond a planning system for re-orders, the acquisition of new items, and timing markdowns.
 A comprehensive budget for displays includes items such as signage, props, lighting, and fixtures that range from slatwall accessories to wall-mounted shelving systems.

 Keep display components up to date and in good condition with replacements as needed.
 Your in-store displays have real power in creating conversions but if their components don’t measure up, sales fall flat.
+Target has come a long way bringing their store design to the next generation (as seen below).

 5. Confusing Displays